1. The atmosphere is the envelope of_____________.

 Explanation: Temperature gradient between equator and poles is maximum in winter.

-67. The subtropical jet stream is strongest at about:
+67. The subtropical jet stream is strongest at about_____________.

 A) 10° latitude